JorgeRodrigo481516/JorgeRodrigo481516/README.md

 - :computer::calling: Web Developer focused on front-end

-- :books: I’m currently learning **Styled Components & React-Router**
+- :books: I’m currently learning **Jest**

-- :coffee: Come with me to develop a web application using **JavaScript, HTML, CSS**
+- :coffee: Come with me to develop a web application using **ReactJs, TailwindCSS, and Vite**

 - 👨‍💻 All my main projects are available [HERE](https://jorgerodrigo481516.github.io/)